|Baylor > Environmental Science > Undergraduate Programs > Undergraduate Faculty|

 Dr. Erica Bruce

-Dr. Bruce has a background in environmental engineering and in risk assessment.
+Dr. Bruce has a background in environmental engineering, toxicology, and risk assessment.
 She brings her practical experience in dealing with hazardous materials to ENV 3314, a overview of environmental health.
-Dr. Bruce is a skilled modeler and introduces students to mathematical methods for predicting human health risk.
+Dr. Bruce is a skilled modeler who introduces students to mathematical methods for predicting human health risk.
+In addition, Dr. Bruce operates an active toxicology research laboratory.

 Dr. Rebecca Sheesley